sim-mit/sim-mit/README.md

 <h1 align="center">Hi 👋, I'm Simona</h1>
 <h3>I'm a detail-oriented professional with a passion for software testing, a strong motivation for continuous learning, and a proven ability to adapt and contribute effectively in dynamic environments. </h3>

-- 👩‍💻 I’m currently working at Stippl as Software Tester
+- 👩‍💻 I’m currently looking for a challenging position in QA

-- 🌱 I’m currently learning **test automation (Selenium, C#, Maestro Mobile)**
+- 🌱 I’m currently learning **test automation (Selenium, Java)**

 - ⚡ Fun fact, **I catch details faster than they can slip by.**